cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 CIRRUS_BUILD_ID | Unique build ID
 CIRRUS_CHANGE_IN_REPO | Git SHA
 CIRRUS_CHANGE_MESSAGE | Commit message
-CIRRUS_CLONE_DEPTH | Clone depth.
-By default Cirrus CI agent does a full clone of a single branch.
 CIRRUS_DEFAULT_BRANCH | Default repository branch name.
 For example `master` CIRRUS_PR | PR number if current build was triggered by a PR.
 For example `239`.
 CIRRUS_TAG | Tag name if current build was triggered by a new tag.
 For example `v1.0`